kellya/twop/readme.md

 TaskWarriorOpenProject
 =============================

-Purpose of this projects is to scratch my needs:
+Purpose of this projects is to scratch my own itches:

 1. Synchronize my TaskWarrior tasks with Team OpenProject Server
 2. Learn some git